 The problems with it are not fixable bugs, they are deep design flaws.
 The only possible way you could claim this was a technological revolution is by noting that the word “revolution” doesn’t indicate which direction you are going.

 Technology is not neutral, and our response to it cannot be neutral.
-Since permissionless blockchains can only work if they are funded by negative sum financial schemes that are causing massive waste, and they are directly causing an increase in many other societal evils, this is not just a poor technical choice I can laugh at, it’s something I have to condemn.
+Since permissionless blockchains can only work if they are funded by negative sum financial schemes that are causing massive waste and an increase in many other societal evils, this is not just a poor technical choice I can laugh at, it’s something I have to condemn.

 An angel and a demon were watching the goings on at the 2015 Paris Climate Conference.
 The demon was obviously amused.